[Photo by John Baker on Unsplash]

 On the assumption that Part A was completed fully then 50% of the work required for Part B is done.
 Most of the rest is quantitative (i.e. basic company details).

-But there’s a few more qualitative insights I need:-
+But there are a few more qualitative insights I need:-

 Your brand positioning